apiato/documentation/docs/security/hash-id.md

 ## Route Model Binding

-Laravel [Route Model Binding](https://laravel.com/docs/routing#route-model-binding) feature is supported out of the box and Apiato will automatically decode the ID for you.
+Laravel [Route Model Binding](https://laravel.com/docs/routing#route-model-binding) feature is supported out of the box, and Apiato will automatically decode the ID for you.